kuzzleio/kuzzle/docs/plugins.md

 ### Pipes

-When an event pipes is triggered, we are waiting for all functions attached on this event.
+When an event pipe is triggered, we are waiting for all the functions attached on this event.
 A function attached on a pipe event has access to the data and can even change them.
 A function must take in its last parameter a callback.
 This callback must be called at the end of the function with `callback(error, object)`:

 * error: if there is an error during the function, this parameter must be set.
 If everything is ok, you can call the function with null